Norm-Critical Writing

 Ze

-Ze is an inclusive pronoun for people who don’t want to identify via gender.
-Ze is also a practical pronoun when gender is irrelevant or unknown.
+Ze is an inclusive pronoun for people who don’t want to identify via gender and is also a practical pronoun when gender is irrelevant or unknown.

 If you want to avoid writing she, he or ze, addressing the reader as “you” can be a good alternative.
 It also gives the text a personal and direct tone.
 In some cases, however, it can be perceived as too personal if the text is about a sensitive subject.
 Then “one” can be an alternative even if it can be perceived as passive and distancing.